shekelyan/weightedjoinsampling/readme.txt

 2.)
 MODIFY THE DATABASE FILES

-Each "database" and its schema are defined in a database file using JSON.
+Each "database" and its schema and views of the queries used in the experiments are defined in a database file using JSON.
 Currently only files are supported as data sources, but ODBC support is essentially already in the code.

 The ".json" files in the main folder reveal how the data should be named and where everything should be placed:

-In the folder "data/dblp": citation.csv, paper.csv, author.csv, authored.csv
+In the folder "data/dblp": citation.csv, paper.csv, author.csv, authored.csv, venue.csv
 In the folder "data/tpch/1X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
 In the folder "data/tpch/10X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
 In the folder "data/tpch/100X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl